Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Who Needs This Assessment and at What Threshold

-Any acquisition above €500,000 warrants a standalone condition assessment.
+Any acquisition above €500,000 warrants a standalone condition assessment, including Golden Visa Greece investments where the property must be held for a minimum of five years.
 For commercial property, hotel assets, multi-unit residential or any property acquired as a going concern, it is a prerequisite for rational underwriting.
 For private buyers at the upper end of the residential market with renovation intent, it provides the budget foundation that prevents a project from expanding silently past viability.

 The assessment should run in parallel with legal due diligence, before contracts are signed.
 A technical due diligence mandate covers the full scope: condition assessment, permit verification, CapEx projection and a written report in English structured for use in investment committee review, financing conversations or direct acquisition decision-making.
 The Greece property risk checklist outlines the full range of technical categories that feed into a ten-year projection.